bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 ---
 ## Decisions driven by data, not emotion

-All weight loss diets work by obeying this principle: eat fewer calories than you burn.

-Knowing how to adjust your diet as you progress is more important than figuring out exactly how many calories you should be eating at the start.
+Knowing how to adjust your diet based on your progress is more important than figuring out exactly how many calories you should be eating at the start.

 **Your path is what matters, not your starting point.**